 - ‘Palaios’ means ‘old’ and ‘Lithos’ means ‘stone’

 - The Paleolithic Era covers the period from the earliest use of stone tools up until the Neolithic (New Stone Age) period and what we call the agricultural revolution.

-- During the Paleolithic, we were cavemen hunter-gatherers
+- During the Paleolithic, human societies lived as hunter-gatherers

 - We can take Paleo as a starting point to look at the broad changes in our food choices over thousands of years,